Political Leanings: Republican/Anti-President Trump

 As a super PAC, the group can accept unlimited contributions, but it must disclose its donors and cannot coordinate with campaigns on its independent expenditures.

-As of June 30, the Lincoln Project had raised $19.4 million and, as of July 31, it had spent roughly $7 million on independent expenditures.
+As of Sept.
+30, the Lincoln Project had raised nearly $60 million and it had spent roughly $37 million on independent expenditures.
 The majority of the super PAC’s spending has been on advertisements campaigning against the reelection of Trump.
 Some of the ads recently launched by the group have targeted the president’s response to protests for racial justice, the coronavirus pandemic, his foreign policy decisions regarding China and his position on the Confederate flag.

 When asked whether the group is concerned about driving away Republican and independent voters by endorsing other Democrats, Lincoln Project co-founder Reed Galen responded: “I don’t think so.
 If there’s a candidate that we believe like a Joe Biden or, in this case, a Steve Bullock, who is an absolutely worthy replacement for the current incumbent, then, you know, we believe that the folks who believe as we do, that you’ve got to take Trump and Trumpism out of the system.”